A Letter From Zambia

 “Zambia like many other countries is concerned about sustainable use and management of its natural resources which also includes forest and general environment.

-Recently, due to the increase in population even in the rural areas and small scale farmers have now known the importance of going back to the land as farming has become a business, has resulted increased pressure on land, causing a substantial degradation of the forests and vegetation cover of the environment and a general decline in soil fertility.
+Recently, due to the increase in population even in the rural areas and small-scale farmers have now known the importance of going back to the land as farming has become a business, has resulted in increased pressure on land, causing a substantial degradation of the forests and vegetation cover of the environment and a general decline in soil fertility.

-Project area was classified as one of the district in Eastern Province where there is high deforestation due to growing tobacco, Cotton, and maize on a large scale.
+The project area was classified as one of the districts in Eastern Province where there is high deforestation due to growing tobacco, Cotton, and maize on a large scale.

-Most of the land in this area is well used in the sense that people in the area are all small scale farmers and maize production in this area is high.
-Noticed by the increase of number of cooperatives in the same area, most farmers use fertilizer on their fields as for them, their interest is in producing more, therefore, they join a cooperative to get more fertilizer which is subsidized.
+Most of the land in this area is well used in the sense that people in the area are all small-scale farmers and maize production in this area is high.
+Noticed by the increase of many cooperatives in the same area, most farmers use fertilizer on their fields as for them, their interest is in producing more, therefore, they join a cooperative to get more fertilizer which is subsidized.

-However, the main causes of environmental degradation in this district had been due to (1) Deforestation carried out by clearing land for agriculture activities, cutting of trees for charcoal production, fuel wood and curing of tobacco.
-(2) Method of farming being practiced in the area has increased the rate of soil erosion.
-(3) Uncontrolled bush fires and (4) overgrazing: animals use the area all the time.
+However, the main causes of environmental degradation in this district had been due to (1) Deforestation carried out by clearing land for agriculture activities, cutting of trees for charcoal production, fuelwood and curing of tobacco.
+(2) Method of farming being practised in the area has increased the rate of soil erosion.
+(3) Uncontrolled bushfires and (4) overgrazing: animals use the area all the time.